 The worst sin committed by Black Christmas, in my opinion, is that it's simply not scary in any way, shape, or form.
 One of the best aspects of the original film was the ample tension in the bare bones plot- there was a killer in the house, unbeknownst to the occupants.
 Mere fleeting glances of the killer added to the mystique.
 In the new film, there is absolutely zero tension and even less mystique.
 We know everything about Billy.
 We see him all the time- he's got endless Habitrail tunnels all over the fucking house and he shows up in every room.
 Because he clomps around in the attic all heavy-footed, the girls in the house all know he's there as well- it's just a matter of not getting killed by him.

-I won't even go into the fact that casting a male as the adult Agnes resulted in a "scary woman who kills" that looks more like a laughably bad demented tranny.
+I won't even go into the fact that casting a male as the adult Agnes (for no apparent reason) resulted in a laughably bad "scary woman who kills".
 I just won't go into it.

 In the original film, the phone calls from Billy to the girls are simultaneously humourous and horrifying.
 In layered voices that sound as if pulled from a Mercedes McCambridge fever dream, Billy begins with over-the-top obscenities and somehow escalates the induced terror by downgrading the outrageousness to a simple, quietly stated "I'm going to kill you."
 They're long, terrifying phone calls.
 In the new film, the characters need to tell us that the calls are terrifying, by claiming that the calls sound like they're coming from a "demon", though that claim couldn't be further from the truth.
 The calls, like the kills, are brief and bland.
 Hey filmmakers!
 Just scare me, don't tell me I should be scared.
 That distinction separates effective horror from "horror" and can make all the difference in the quality of the film.